perses/perses/docs/configuration/configuration.md

     extension: "yaml" # The extension of the files read / stored. "yaml" or "json" are the only extension accepted.
 Yaml is the default one
 ```

-Note: to have the corresponding environment variable you just have to contact all previous key in the yaml and put it in
+Note: to have the corresponding environment variable, you have to append all previous keys in the YAML and put it in
 uppercase.
 Every environment variable for this config are prefixed by `PERSES`

 For example, the environment variable corresponding to the file extension of the file DB would be: